Café Apropo bombing: The attack

 The attack occurred on 21 March 1997, on the eve of the Purim holiday, at around 13:40, when a Palestinian suicide bomber detonated an explosive device which was concealed in a handbag in the entrance to the coffee shop "Apropo" in Tel Aviv.
 The force of the explosion killed three young women in their early 30s, one of them was three months pregnant.

-Perpetrator
+Assailant

-The perpetrator has been identified as Musa Abd al-Qadir Ghanimat from the West Bank village of Surif.
+The assailant has been identified as Musa Abd al-Qadir Ghanimat from the West Bank village of Surif.
 He was member of a Hamas cell run by a relative, Ibrahim Ghanimat, who was finally captured in 2005.
 The cell, sometimes called the "Surif squad", is also responsible for several other attacks against Israeli targets.
-It was believed at least at some point during the investigations that the perpetrator had no intention to die as a suicide bomber, but that the timing device misfired.
+It was believed at least at some point during the investigations that the assailant had no intention to die as a suicide bomber, but that the timing device misfired.